osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 =========================

 This document describes how to install a Pelican-based Open Science Data Federation (OSDF) Cache service via RPMs.
-This service allows a site or regional network to cache data
+This service allows a site or regional network to cache data frequently used in Open Science Pool jobs, reducing data transfer over the wide-area network and decreasing access latency.

 !!! note
     The cache must be registered with the OSG prior to joining the data federation.